Pulmonary Rehabilitation is an exercise and education programme designed for people with lung disease who are experiencing symptoms of breathlessness.

 We are part of a Respiratory Integrated Care Pathway consisting of Respiratory Consultants, Respiratory Nurses, Physiotherapists, Rehabilitation Assistants and an Administration Team.

 What we do

 Our Respiratory Nurses see patients in the hospital and in the community.
-They also play a large roll in assessing and supporting patients, and presenting educational talks for pulmonary rehabilitation.
+They also play a large role in assessing and supporting patients, and presenting educational talks for pulmonary rehabilitation.

 How is the Pulmonary Rehabilitation programme run?

-Before commencing on a programme you will be assessed for suitability by a Physiotherapist, either via telephone or face-to-face at the venue where the course will be held.
+Before starting a programme you will be assessed for suitability by a Physiotherapist, Pulmonary Rehabilitation Practitioner, or Pulmonary Rehabilitation Assistant under the supervision of a qualified professional face-to-face, normally at the venue where the course will be held.
 This will involve a medical review, an exercise test, completing some questionnaires about you and your lung condition, and setting one or two goals that you wish to achieve following completion of the programme.
-This usually takes around one hour.
+This usually takes around one hour and 15 minutes.

-Group courses are held at local venues, such as church halls, community centres and health centres in Maidstone, Cranbrook, Tunbridge wells, Tonbridge, Sevenoaks and Edenbridge.
+Group courses are held at local venues, such as church halls, community centres and health centres in Maidstone area, Sevenoaks (Bat and Ball) and Chiddingstone Causeway.
 Classes can accommodate up to sixteen people, who all have a lung condition.
-The programme is conducted over 6 weeks with two sessions per week.
-Each of the 12 sessions consist of up to an hour exercise (including a warm-up and a cool-down), and an education session, plus a tea break where possible!
+The programme is conducted over 6 weeks with two sessions per week (one face to face class and one home session supervised via telephone).
+Each of the 12 sessions consist of up to an hour exercise (including a warm-up and a cool-down), and an education session,

-The programmes are supervised by a qualified Physiotherapist, and supported by trained health care professionals such as a Physiotherapy/Respiratory Assistant and Respiratory Nurses.
+The programmes are supervised by a qualified Physiotherapist or Pulmonary Rehabilitation Practitioner, and supported by trained health care professionals such as a Physiotherapy/Respiratory Assistant and Respiratory Nurses.